 These old shoes.
 I kept them for good reason, I kept them as a reminder.

 I’d ride my bike all over Brooklyn searching for inspiration.
-I’d see my neighbor and fellow chef crush, Sam Mason all over town (fun fact).
+I’d see my neighbor Chef Sam Mason all over town, also hustlin’ everywhere.
 I did work until 1am most nights, at my desk, writing my Stiletto Chef blog, filling my heart with recipes and food writing that meant something, writing my books.
 My roomie Rachel was so kind, most months, she’d spot me on rent until I could make it in full.
 (Thanks Rach, I didn’t forget.)

 You didn’t know this, but when I was judging on Iron Chef America, and writing my second solo book, I just barely got by.